rsweenie/d8-platform/README.md

 ## Virtual Machine

-* Check VirtualBox to ensure that you don‚Äôt already have a VM named local.creighton.com - if you do, delete it.
-When prompted, select ‚Äúremove all files‚Äù.
+* Check VirtualBox to ensure that you donít already have a VM named local.creighton.com - if you do, delete it.
+When prompted, select ìremove all filesî.
-* Check your hosts file to ensure that you don‚Äôt already have entries for local.creighton.com - if you do, delete them.
+* Check your hosts file to ensure that you donít already have entries for local.creighton.com - if you do, delete them.

 ## Get Code